sunilangadi2/ceph-ci/doc/radosgw/cloud-transition.rst

 Special storage class of tier type cloud is used to configure the remote cloud object store service to which the data needs to be transitioned to.
 These are defined in terms of zonegroup placement targets and unlike regular storage classes, do not need a data pool.
 Any additions or modifications need period commit to get reflected.

 User credentials for the remote cloud object store service need to be configured.
-Since many cloud services impose limits on the number of buckets that each user can create, the mapping of source objects and buckets is configurable.
 Note that source ACLs will not be preserved.
 It is possible to map permissions of specific source users to specific destination users.